 Discrepancies in UTI Definitions: The participants highlighted variations in the diagnostic criteria and thresholds among the different guidelines.
 They discussed the implications of these discrepancies on clinical practice and the challenges encountered when applying conflicting definitions.

+Creating objective criteria for defining UTI based on IDSA and AUA guidelines: For example, 2 clinical criteria or one clinical criterion and one urologic criterion to capture patient populations with delirium, sepsis syndrome or unable to respond.

 Geriatric Considerations: The discussion acknowledged the unique challenges in diagnosing UTIs in the geriatric population.
 Participants highlighted the need to consider age-related changes in symptoms and the potential for atypical presentations.

 New UTI Categories: Participants explored the concept of new UTI categories to address populations that fall outside the current definitions.
 They discussed 2 new categories: patients with chronic lower urinary tract symptoms (LUTS) and patients with bacteriuria of unclear significance (BUS) for patients who do not clinically meet criteria for ASB or UTI (e.g., older adults who present with delirium and bacteriuria).